Censorship by Facebook: Image censorship

+In 2019, Facebook invited twenty artists and curators to discuss a "reconsideration" of Facebook and Instagram guidelines, but three years later, artists think nothing has improved.
+Moreover, instead of "Nudity" violations, some artist have received "Adult Sexual Solicitation" notices, which means "that artists are now not only trying to defend their subject matter, but the premise of their practice."

+Out of frustration with censorship on social media, several museums in Vienna united to open an account on OnlyFans, which is dedicated to adult content.
+According to the Vienna Tourist Board: "Vienna and its art institutions are among the casualties of this new wave of prudishness—with nude statues and famous artworks blacklisted under social media guidelines, and repeat offenders even finding their accounts temporarily suspended... there are no clear guidelines on these platforms, nor rhyme or reason, in regards to what nudity is considered 'offensive' and what nudity is not."

 In September 2016, Norwegian author Tom Egeland published Nick Ut's iconic napalm girl photo on his Facebook page as part of a list of iconic war time photographs.
 He was banned for publishing "a picture of a nude child".
 A few weeks later, the newspaper Aftenposten published an open letter to Zuckerberg after the banning of "Napalm Girl", a Pulitzer Prize-winning documentary photograph from the Vietnam War made by Nick Ut.
 Half of the ministers in the Norwegian government shared the famous Nick Ut photo on their Facebook pages, among them prime minister Erna Solberg from the Conservative Party (Høyre).
 But after only a few hours, several of the Facebook posts, including the Prime Minister's post, were deleted by Facebook.

 As a reaction to the letter, Facebook reconsidered its opinion on this picture and republished it, recognizing "the history and global importance of this image in documenting a particular moment in time".